David Němeček

-David Němeček is a Czech ice hockey player who plays for HC Sparta in Extraliga.
+David Němeček (born 29 June 1995) is a Czech professional ice hockey player who plays for HC Sparta Praha in Czech Extraliga (ELH).

-Career
+Playing career

 In 2020 in a game against Ässät David Němeček got a 7-game ban from Liiga after his shoulder hit Otto Kivenmäki in the head.
 Kivenmäki's helmet came off and he hit his head in the ice causing mild brain damage (has already healed).